anjilean/p8105_final_project_AAAD/final_report_AAAD.md

 Kings, Oneida, and Nassau reported the most number of days of PM2.5.

 Literature shows that exposure to PM2.5 is associated with asthma and cardiovascular disease.
 Therefore, we wanted to assess hospitalization of asthma and CVD across counties.

+As we can see here, there is a lot of missing PM 2.5 data at the county level, and various measures (percent, person-days, ug/m^3).
+Given that the US EPA AQI annual summary datasets have more available data covering more NYS counties on days of adverse air quality, we will utilize "total unhealthy air quality days" as a proxy for overall poor air quality.

 #### Asthma ER Admissions Rate Dataset, 2014